benahm/ApexDataFramework/docs/advanced/DAO/FIND.md

 <pre lang='apex'>
 * find(ids) // select all fields where Id in ids
 * find(ids, fieldNames) // select fieldNames where Id in ids
+* find(ids, fieldNames, limitOption) // select fieldNames where Id in ids limit to limitOption
 * find(fieldName, fieldValues) // select all fields where fieldName in fieldValues
 * find(fieldName, fieldValues, fieldNames) // select fieldNames where fieldName in fieldValues
+* find(fieldName, fieldValues, fieldNames, limitOption) // select fieldNames where fieldName in fieldValues limit to limitOption
 * find(Condition) // select all fields where condition is true
 * find(Condition, fieldNames) // select fieldNames where condition is true
+* find(Condition, fieldNames, limitOption) // select fieldNames where condition is true limit to limitOption
 * find(Query) // get Query results
 </pre>
   </td>